roderik333/t9rag/README.md

 # T9RAG: Text Retrieval Augmented Generation System

+> [!NOTE]
+> This README.md has been (mostly) written by the LLM it self.
+That's why it is bragging!!

 ## Overview

 T9RAG is a powerful and flexible Retrieval Augmented Generation (RAG) system designed to process, embed, and query documents using state-of-the-art language models and vector databases.
 It combines document processing, embedding generation, vector storage, and language model inference to provide accurate and context-aware responses to user queries.